The Finest Hours (2016 film): Plot

-Bernard "Bernie" Webber, a crewman at Coast Guard Station Chatham, Massachusetts, on Cape Cod, has fallen in love with a local girl, Miriam Pentinen.
-The two plan to marry on April 16, but in accordance with Coast Guard regulations, Bernie must seek permission from the station's commanding officer, Chief Warrant Officer Daniel Cluff, although it is usually just a formality.
+Bernard "Bernie" Webber, a crewman at Coast Guard Station Chatham, Massachusetts, on Cape Cod, has fallen in love with a local girl, Miriam Penttinen.
+The two plan to marry on April 16, but in accordance with Coast Guard regulations, Bernie must seek permission from the station's commanding officer, Chief Warrant Officer Daniel Cluff.
+However, it is usually just a formality.
 On the day he is due to ask permission, February 18, 1952, the oil tanker SS Pendleton shears in half off the Chatham coast after getting caught in a nor'easter.
 With the majority of the station's crew already underway with the rescue of the similarly damaged SS Fort Mercer, Bernie is dispatched to pilot motor lifeboat CG 36500 to rescue the crew of Pendleton.
 Andrew Fitzgerald, Ervin Maske, and Richard P. Livesey volunteer to join Bernie on the rescue mission.

 Meanwhile, the Pendleton's engineer, Ray Sybert, as the surviving senior officer, organizes the surviving seamen to steer the sinking stern of the tanker onto a submerged reef, where it can lodge until rescuers arrive.
 Miriam learns that Bernie is leading the rescue effort and believes it to be a suicide mission.
-Few people in Chatham trust Cluff, believing him to be incapable of doing his job because he is not from the area.
+Few people in Chatham trust Cluff, thinking he cannot do his job because he is not from the area.
 Miriam drives to the station, demanding that Cluff call Bernie back.
-Cluff refuses, and brusquely orders Miriam out.
+Cluff refuses and brusquely orders Miriam out.

 Between Chatham Harbor and the open sea lies a bar, a series of shoals that are very dangerous even in good weather.
 Bernie must time bursts of his engine to ride each approaching wave before it breaks as he pilots CG 36500 across the bar.
 Although he makes it over the bar, he loses his compass.

 Bernie steers CG 36500 to the stricken tanker.
-Although his boat's designated capacity is only 12 people, Bernie manages to rescue 32 crewmen.
+Although his boat's designated capacity is only 12 people, Bernie manages to rescue 32 crew members.
 The stern of Pendleton begins sinking more rapidly during the rescue and goes down shortly after the last crewman comes aboard Bernie's boat.
 Relying on his knowledge of the coast and prevailing winds in place of his compass, Bernie steers CG 36500 toward home—a task made more difficult as Chatham loses power.
 Miriam and the other townspeople drive their cars to the pier and turn on their headlights to guide Bernie in.

 The end of the film shows photographs from the event that briefly document the aftermath of the rescue.
-Two months later, Bernie and Miriam marry; they stay together for 58 years until Bernie's death in 2009.
+Two months later, Bernie and Miriam married; they stayed together for 58 years until Bernie died in 2009.
 Bernie Webber and his crew receive the Gold Lifesaving Medal.